top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

 Some homeworks might not require ROS, they should go in a subfolder called `scripts`.
 ROS homeworks should go in packages which are generated using the process described here: [](#sec:ros-python-howto).
 For an example see `![DUCKIEFLEET_HOMEWORK_ROOT]/homeworks/01_data_processing/shamrock`.

-Note: To make your ROS packages findable by ROS you should add a symlink from your `duckietown/catkin_ws/src` directory to `![DUCKIEFLEET_HOMEWORK_ROOT]`
+Note: To make your ROS packages findable by ROS you should add a symlink from your `duckietown/catkin_ws/src` directory to `![DUCKIEFLEET_HOMEWORK_ROOT]`.

 ### To submit your homework